LAUREN E. NADLER

 Dr. Lauren Nadler

-Assistant professor and NMBP Lab PI
+Lecturer and NMBP Lab PI

 I am originally from New Jersey but have spent much of my career outside of the US, completing graduate school in Scotland and Australia, and a postdoc in Norway, as well as as much fieldwork as possible in far-flung places like the Red Sea and Lizard Island.
 I started my lab at NSU in the summer of 2020 and am interested in the physiological mechanisms underlying behavioral phenotypes, and how these shift depending on environmental perturbations and parasite infection, particularly in gregarious fishes.